 - Tell the group we have now come to the end of our training modules.
 Congratulate everyone for their participation. - Review of the modules that have been covered.
-Show the pre-prepared flip chart to the right and remind participants the journey they have been on together. - 3.
+Show the pre-prepared flip chart on the next page (Visual Aid 3) and remind participants the journey they have been on together. - 3.
 Say: